 Properly trained Attendants reduce the risk of injury to both of you.
-If an Attendant is injured, they may file a workers' compensation claim and/or may not be able to work for you for an extended period of time.
+If an Attendant is injured, he or she may file a workers' compensation claim and/or may not be able to work for you for an extended period of time.

-Fraud

-It is everyone's responsibility to guard against fraud.
+Fraud - It is everyone's responsibility to guard against fraud.
 The following activities are examples of behaviors that would be considered fraudulent:

-- Approving time that an Attendant didn't work. - Allowing Attendants to approve time each pay period. - Billing for services while someone is in the hospital or nursing home. - Billing for services not approved by the Case Manager.
+- Submitting time that an Attendant didn't actually work. - Forging signatures on a time sheet. - Providing services while someone is in the hospital or nursing home. - Billing for services not approved by your Case Manager.